GoSuda

 20}

-Then, execute it with an Ollama model as shown below.
-Of course, if necessary, first acquire the model via ollama pull mistral-small.
+Then, execute it with an Ollama model as follows.
+Of course, if necessary, first acquire the model with ollama pull mistral-small.

-While Claude or Qwen 2.5 are generally recommended, I currently suggest mistral-small.
+Although Claude or Qwen2.5 are generally recommended, I currently recommend mistral-small.

 1mcphost -m ollama:mistral-small

-However, executing it in this manner restricts its use to a command-line interface for question-and-answer interactions.
-Therefore, we will modify the code of mcphost to enable more programmatic behavior.
+However, executing it this way limits its use to a command-line interface for question-and-answer interactions.
+Therefore, we will modify the code of this mcphost to enable more programmatic behavior.

-As already confirmed, mcphost includes functionalities for extracting metadata and calling functions using MCP.
-Therefore, components for calling the LLM, managing the MCP server, and handling message history are required.
+As already observed, mcphost includes functionality for extracting metadata and calling functions using MCP.
+Thus, components for calling the LLM, managing the MCP server, and handling message history are required.

-The Runner in the following package incorporates these components:
+The Runner in the following package represents the portion that incorporates these elements.

 1package runner